yt-project/unyt/docs/usage.rst

   unyt_array([ 0., 20.], 'dB')

-You can convert the logarithmic quantity back to physical units through exponentiation, just remember to remove the units using the unyt_array.v property.
+You can convert the logarithmic quantity back to physical units through exponentiation, just remember to remove the units using the :meth:`unyt_array.v <unyt.array.unyt_array.v>` property.

   >>> 10**(level_of_power.v/10)*p_ref
   unyt_array([  1., 100.], 'mW')